NoahTheDuke/NoahTheDuke.github.io/content/md/posts/2024-09-29-auto-deploying-to-github.md

  :date "2024-09-29T07:38"
  :tags ["programming" "github"]}

-My current blog system uses Cryogen and compiles all markdown into html when I run it locally.
-This sucks lol.
-Here's how I've moved it from \ffp
+My current blog system uses Cryogen and compiled all markdown into html when I ran it locally.
+This sucked, so I've switched to relying on Github Actions to deploy the generated content to the pages site.
+Thankfully, it's much better now.